-Recognized as one of the country’s finest zoological attractions, the Milwaukee County Zoo serves as a resource to educate, entertain and inspire.
+Recognized as one of the country’s finest zoological attractions, the Milwaukee County Zoo serves as a resource to educate, entertain, and inspire.

 The wildness began in 1892 when the Milwaukee County Zoo was a simple miniature mammal and bird display in Milwaukee’s downtown Washington Park.
 By 1902, the Zoo expanded to 23 acres and had acquired a roaring 800 animals.
 Thirty-two years later, the Zoo became an entity of the Milwaukee County Park Commission.
 The arrangement gave the Zoo the resources it needed to grow and prosper.
-The chance to grow surfaced in 1958 when the Zoo moved to its present location on 190 acres of beautiful parkland where currently 330 species of animals are on exhibit.
+The chance to grow surfaced in 1958 when the Zoo moved to its present location on 190 acres of beautiful parkland where currently 330 species of animals reside.

-The first decade at the Zoo’s new location saw several developments: The Primate Building, Monkey Island and Winter Quarters construction.
-In the early 1960s, Grizzly, Polar and Brown Bear dens were completed, as were the Feline, Pachyderm, Giraffe, Bird, Small Mammals and Aquarium/Reptile Buildings.
-In the 1970s, the Zoo continued to grow: The Children’s Zoo, Train Shed and Zoo Hospital were constructed.
+The first decade at the Zoo’s new location saw several developments: The Primate Building, Monkey Island, and Winter Quarters construction.
+In the early 1960s, Grizzly, Polar, and Brown Bear dens were completed, as were the Feline, Pachyderm, Giraffe, Bird, Small Mammals, and Aquarium/Reptile Buildings.
+In the 1970s, the Zoo continued to grow: The Children’s Zoo, Train Shed, and Zoo Hospital were constructed.
 The Gift Shop and Zoo Pride, the Zoological Society’s volunteer group, also were established during this decade of expansion.

 To remain current in its operations, and adhere to the growing needs of the animals, the Zoo initiated an expansion and renovation master plan in 1985.
-This plan saw the completion of the Wolf Woods, the Polar Bear and Sea Lion Exhibits, the Dairy Complex and the Peck Welcome Center.
+This plan saw the completion of the Wolf Woods, the Polar Bear and Sea Lion Exhibits, the Dairy Complex, and the Peck Welcome Center.

 More additions and renovations have taken place at the Milwaukee County Zoo.
 The $10.7 million primate facility is one example.
 Apes of Africa opened in 1992 and houses Western lowland gorillas and bonobos.
-The complex was designed to closely represent the West African rain forest.
+The complex was designed to closely represent the West African rainforest.
 It provides the gorillas and bonobos with surroundings that are similar to their natural environment.

 The year 2003 marked the start of the Feline Building renovation.
-The $7.2 million project provided larger and more realistic exhibit spaces for these magnificent animals, enhancing their quality of life.
+The $7.2 million project provided larger and more realistic habitats for these magnificent animals, enhancing their quality of life.
 The Florence Mila Borchert Big Cat Country was unveiled in 2005 and showcased new residents like jaguars and young African lions.

 The year 2003 also marked the completion of the Animal Health Center.
-Made possible by Milwaukee County, the Zoological Society and major gifts from the Gretchen and Andrew Dawes Charitable Trust and Holz Family Foundation, this facility serves to further enhance the veterinary care of the animal collection.
+Made possible by Milwaukee County, the Zoological Society and major gifts from the Gretchen and Andrew Dawes Charitable Trust and Holz Family Foundation, this facility serves to further enhance the veterinary care of the animal population.

-Features of the Animal Health Center include: a 1,000-square-foot observation area for the public to view surgery and treatment rooms, wards with shallow pools for waterfowl, cold rooms for animals such as penguins, warm rooms for reptiles and sterile surgery rooms.
+Features of the Animal Health Center include: a 1,000-square-foot observation area for the public to view surgery and treatment rooms, wards with shallow pools for waterfowl, cold rooms for animals such as penguins, warm rooms for reptiles, and sterile surgery rooms.

 In 2005, the Zoo opened a renovated Northwestern Mutual Family Farm, formerly the Children’s Zoo.
 Visitors can get up close with native wildlife and farm animals, as educational presentations are offered in the Stackner Animal Encounter Building.
 A playground with various amenities opened in 2015, in addition to the Kohl’s Wild Theater venue.

 Also, in 2008, the U.S. Bank Gathering Place opened to the public.
-This attractive area features a spacious, light-filled atrium with a renovated Flamingo Café, a counter-style snack bar, coffee shop, customer-service area and new restrooms.
+This attractive area features a spacious, light-filled atrium with a Flamingo Café, a counter-style snack bar, coffee shop, customer-service area, and restrooms.
 This building marked the final project of the New Zoo II Capital Campaign to improve the Zoo.
 The $30 million-plus campaign, initiated in 2001, was run by the public-private partnership of Milwaukee County and the non-profit Zoological Society.

-In 2011, an outdoor public exhibit for the bonobos was unveiled.
+In 2011, an outdoor public habitat for the bonobos was unveiled.
 These rare and charismatic great apes (the smallest of the ape species) can explore 500 feet of elevated mesh passageways displayed in the forest.
 The area was specially designed to replicate the bonobos’ native habitat in the Democratic Republic of Congo in Africa.

 Also, in 2011, the SkyTrail® Adventure Ropes Course and Zip Line opened.
-This permanent activity (open spring and summer) features a 500-foot zip line and two ropes courses, one for children and one for adults.
+This permanent activity (open spring and summer) features a 400-foot zip line and two ropes courses, one for children and one for adults.
 Now owned by MCZ, it has been renamed Sky Adventure Zip Line and Ropes Courses.

 In 2012, the Zoo completed the renovated entrance to the Northwestern Mutual Family Farm, which includes an outdoor museum of early farm equipment and interpretive graphics.

-Otter Passage, a newly-constructed North American River Otter Exhibit featuring these popular native animals, greets guests upon entering this location.
+Otter Passage, a North American River Otter Exhibit featuring these popular native animals, greets guests upon entering this location.
 The most abundant of otter species, the colony takes up outdoor residence with their gregarious ways and boundless energy.

 Adventure Africa is the largest physical change to the Milwaukee County Zoo since opening at its present location in 1961.
 The Elephant Care Center and outdoor area can accommodate up to five elephants, which allows for more social interactions and groupings.
 In November 2019, we welcomed a female elephant, Belle, to our resident elephants, Ruth and Brittany.
 After well-planned and careful introductions, Belle has settled in with Ruth and Brittany, and visitors can see the herd living together in the indoor and outdoor habitats.

-The renovated Gift Shop opened in spring of 2019, and features new floors, ceiling, and fixtures with a modern look and rustic elements representing Wisconsin.
+The renovated Gift Shop opened in spring 2019, and features new floors, ceiling, and fixtures with a modern look and rustic elements representing Wisconsin.
 The merchandise includes traditional favorites, plus apparel and toys, as well as some local and fair-trade global products.

-This expansive underwater feature allows visitors to come face to face with these magnificent and powerful animals, and at 7-feet deep, it’s 3 times larger than the former watering hole.
+This expansive underwater feature allows visitors to come face to face with these magnificent and powerful animals, and at 7-feet deep, it’s three times larger than the former watering hole.
 The Milwaukee County Zoo is one of only 12 zoos in North America to offer such a unique view of hippos underwater!

-Also in the summer of 2022, the Zoo unveiled Gorilla Trek, a 360-degree live-action virtual reality film with motion platform seating, to give an unprecedented look at one of nature’s most intriguing and endangered animals — mountain gorillas in their natural habitat of Rwanda.
+Also in summer 2022, the Zoo unveiled the Gorilla Trek Virtual Reality Experience, a fully-immersive and dynamic semi-permanent exhibit.
+The Milwaukee County Zoo was the first in the country to unveil this Experience — a 360-degree live action virtual reality film with motion platform seating, to give an unprecedented look at one of nature’s most intriguing and endangered animals — mountain gorillas in their natural habitat of Rwanda.